rel="alternate" mobile attribute

 When you have separate mobile and desktop websites you need to make the relation between these two clear to search engines, to help them understand which website to serve to their users and to prevent duplicate content issues.
-In this article we’re going to explore how to do this.

 When people talk about rel="alternate" mobile, rel="alternate" media tag or rel="alternate" media attribute, they refer to this link relation: